 Summary of Crime: On 04/14/17, McAlpin murdered 50-year-old Michael Kuznik and his wife, 46-year-old Trina Tomola-Kuznik.
 McAlpin entered the Kuzniks' Cleveland-area used car dealership, Mr. Cars II, where he shot Michael twice in the head before shooting Trina in the back of the head as she attempted to run away; he also killed the couple's dog.
 McAlpin then stole money from Michael's back pockets, ransacked the business, rendezvoused with his accomplices, Jerome Diggs and Andrew Keener, stole two used cars from the lot, and drove away.
+McAlpin's DNA was on Michael's body, elsewhere inside the business, and in one of the stolen cars.
 (McAlpin received the death penalty for killing both Michael and Trina.)
 (Keener pleaded guilty to involuntary manslaughter; charges against Diggs were dismissed.)

-STATE COURTS FEDERAL COURTS TRIAL Indictment REQUEST FOR WRIT OF HABEAS CORPUS (U.S. District Court: Judge) Prisoner's Petition Warden's Return of Writ Prisoner's Traverse Evidentiary Hearing Decision REVIEW OF HABEAS DECISION (U.S. 6th Circuit Court of Appeals) Notice of Appeal Prisoner's Brief Warden's Brief Oral Argument Decision REVIEW OF REVIEW OF HABEAS DECISION (U.S. Supreme Court) Certiorari Petition Brief in Opposition Decision or Certiorari Denial
+STATE COURTS FEDERAL COURTS TRIAL Indictment 11/20/17 Sentence 06/05/19 REQUEST FOR WRIT OF HABEAS CORPUS (U.S. District Court: Judge) Prisoner's Petition FIRST REVIEW OF TRIAL Warden's Return of Writ (Direct Appeal) Prisoner's Traverse Court of Appeals Decision Evidentiary Hearing Supreme Court Decision Decision U.S. Supreme Court Review REVIEW OF HABEAS DECISION SECOND REVIEW OF TRIAL (U.S. 6th Circuit Court of Appeals) (Post-Conviction Action) Notice of Appeal Filed in Trial Court11/04/20 Prisoner's Brief Trial Court Decision Warden's Brief Court of Appeals Decision Oral Argument Supreme Court Decision Decision U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION REVIEW OF FIRST TRIAL REVIEW (U.S. Supreme Court) ("Murnahan" Appeal) Certiorari Petition Court of Appeals Decision Brief in Opposition Supreme Court Decision01/17/23 Decision or Certiorari Denial

-Pending in the court of appeals on the denial of McAlpin's motion for a new trial; Pending in the trial court on McAlpin's petition for postconviction relief.
+Pending in the Ohio Supreme Court on the denial of McAlpin's motion for a new trial; Pending in the trial court on McAlpin's petition for postconviction relief.

 On 05/12/22, the Ohio Supreme Court affirmed McAlpin's conviction and death sentence on direct appeal.
-On 05/23/22, McAlpin filed a motion for reconsideration, which the court denied on 07/19/22.
-On 10/17/22, McAlpin filed an application to reopen the direct appeal, which the Ohio Supreme Court denied on 01/17/23.
-Meanwhile, on 06/05/19 and 05/25/21, the trial court denied McAlpin's two pro se motions for a new trial.
-The court of appeals denied McAlpin's pro se appeal as to his first motion for new trial on 07/21/21.
-On 09/08/21, McAlpin filed pro se a delayed appeal as to his second motion for new trial.
-Following briefing, on 12/28/23, the court of appeals affirmed the denial of the motion for new trial.
-(Note: On 01/08/24, McAlpin filed a motion for reconsideration; the State opposed on 01/25/24.)
-Meanwhile, on 02/18/20, McAlpin filed a pro se motion for leave to file a motion for new trial based upon the same information in his 08/20/19 motion for new trial.
-He supplemented his motion for leave on 04/27/20 and 01/22/21.
-On 11/04/20, McAlpin filed in the trial court a petition for postconviction relief, which he amended on 08/02/21.
+On 01/17/23, the Ohio Supreme Court denied McAlpin's application to reopen his direct appeal.
+Meanwhile, on 04/29/19, prior to the conclusion of his trial, McAlpin filed a pro se motion for new trial, which the trial court denied from the bench on 05/13/19 before the start of the mitigation phase, and then in writing on 06/05/19.
+On 05/25/21, the trial court denied McAlpin's 08/20/19 pro se motion for new trial, which he sought leave to file on 02/18/20 after briefing was conducted on the motion to amend; on 12/28/23, the court of appeals affirmed the denial.
+On 11/26/24, the Ohio Supreme Court accepted McAlpin's appeal.
+Meanwhile, on 11/04/20, McAlpin filed in the trial court a petition for postconviction relief, which he amended on 08/02/21.
 On 10/29/21, McAlpin renewed his motion for discovery.
 On 06/20/23, the parties filed a joint motion to stay the postconviction proceedings.